 Program and Requirements

 The optometry profession requires a doctor of optometry degree.
-In 2011, there were 20 accredited doctor of optometry programs in the United States, including the Pacific University College of Optometry.
+There are 24 accredited doctor of optometry programs in the United States, including the Pacific University College of Optometry.

 Applicants to OD programs must have completed at least three years of postsecondary education, including coursework in biology, chemistry, physics, English and mathematics.
 In practice, most students complete their bachelor’s degree before enrolling in an optometry program.